cobuildlab/project-qa-docs/README.md

 ### 4. Code Reviews

-The Technical leader assigned for the team must review every Pull Request to be in
+The Technical leader assigned for the team must review every Pull Request to be incorporated to the code respositories to be integrated in the development environments.
+Likewise, every Pull Request needs to be approved for at least the Technical Leader of the team.

-### 5. Continuos testing and Quality Assurance:
+### 5. Continuos testing and Quality Assurance

+Is Cobuild Lab's philosophy that Testing and QA has to be a continuos process.
+Is the responsability of the Project Manager, in conjunction with the team to coordinate a batch of ready tickets

 ### 6. Releases

 The release management process comprehends the activities to move forward the source code and features from one environment to another one.